 Java 2 security uses several policy files to determine the granted permission for each Java program.
-See Dynamic policy for the list of available policy files supported by WebSphere Application Server Version 5.
+See "Java 2 security policy files" on page 452 for the list of available policy files supported by WebSphere Application Server Version 5.
 The server.policy file is a default policy file shared by all of the WebSphere servers on a node.
 The server.policy file is not a configuration file managed by the repository and the file replication service.
 Changes to this file are local and do not replicate to the other machine.

 If the default permissions for a server (the union of the permissions defined in the server.policy file and the server.policy file) are enough, no action is required.
 The default server policy is picked up automatically.
 If a specific change is required to some of the server programs on a node, update the server.policy file with the Policy Tool.
-Refer to the Using the policy tool article to edit policy files.
+Refer to the "Using PolicyTool to edit policy files" on page 451 article to edit policy files.
 Changes to the server.policy file are local for the node.
 Syntax errors in the policy files cause the application server to fail.
 Edit these policy files carefully.